conductor-framework/conductor/README.md

 <dependency>
   <groupId>io.ddavison</groupId>
   <artifactId>conductor</artifactId>
-  <version>3.0.1</version>
+  <version>3.0.2</version>
 </dependency>
 ```

 Create a Java Class, and extend it from `io.ddavison.conductor.Locomotive`

 ### Drivers
-Drivers should be put in the root of your project, and be named like this:
+Drivers should be put in the resources folder of your project in a subdirectory called drivers, and be named like this:

 #### Mac
-chromedriver.mac
+chromedriver-mac-32bit

 #### Windows
-chromedriver.exe
+chromedriver-windows-32bit.exe

 #### Linux
-chromedriver.linux
+chromedriver-linux-32bit

 So as an example, your project structure could be:
 ```